Vegetarian protein sources are often a topic of discussion when you mention vegetarianism. Can vegetarians get enough protein? Read on to learn.

 Of course, there’s always the animal-based options for getting added protein into your vegetarian diet.
 Milk and eggs are the obvious choices here.
 Both are fairly low calorie and high in protein.
 You might also want to consider options like butter, cheese, and yogurt as well.
 A yogurt parfait is a wonderful option for breakfast or an indulgent snack.
 If dairy is an issue, or you’re trying to cut down on it, you can also try fortified alternative milks like almond milk or soy milk for a great vegetarian protein source.

 Let’s talk!
-What questions do you have about vegetarianism?
+What questions do you have about vegetarianism or vegetarian protein sources?
 Drop me a comment below